If you’re opening or operating a restaurant, then you’re probably pretty passionate about food.

 And that’s why it’s vitally important to make conscious, consistent branding choices.
 The decisions left unmade, and a brand left untended, may hurt your business.

-Restaurateurs put great passion into their food, their concept, and their decor.
-But, a restaurant’s brand identity – and visual brand design – is equally important and not to be forgotten.
+Restaurateurs put great passion into food, concept, and decor.
+But, a restaurant’s brand identity – and visual brand design – is equally important.

 And, once you have a thorough understanding of your restaurant’s brand, you can begin to plan how you’ll communicate that brand visually.